 I got to spend Christmas in Spain last year and really enjoyed the extended celebrations.
 Here are some of the cities I visited in Spain during Christmas and the festivities in each city.

 Nicknamed the Venice of the Netherlands and the Venice of the North (one of many!), Giethoorn is a little, car free village with thatched roofed houses and idyllic canals in the Northeastern part of the Netherlands.
 This dreamy little picture perfect village of Giethoorn makes for a great day trip from Amsterdam.

 This post covers all you need to know about doing a day trip to Giethoorn from Amsterdam.

 Hallstatt originated as a salt mining town, and is one of Europe’s oldest salt mining places, dating back to prehistoric times.
 The name Hallstatt literally means the place of salt and was a prominent town in its hay day, due to the importance of salt as a commodity.
 Today, this fairytale town is busy with tourists from all over the world who come to pay their homage to its beauty and ancient charm.

-Here is all you need to know about visiting Hallstatt from Salzburg.
+Here is all you need to know about visiting and spending one day in Hallstatt.

 If storybook castles, riverside towns and rolling hills full of vineyards sound like your kind of thing, then look no further than the lush Mosel Valley.
 While there are many quaint, cobbled towns with fairy tales castles perched high up on hills to choose from in this area, I chose to explore the town of Cochem for a couple of days when I last visited Germany.
 Although, the main reason I chose to stay in Cochem, Germany was to visit a nearby attraction, I quickly fell in love with this little town with its medieval town center, colorful riverfront promenade and scenic vineyards.